 Claude Code and Cursor store complete session logs as JSONL files.
 Every user message, every assistant response, every tool call, every file operation, every shell command.
 I have four machines running these tools daily across about 45 different projects spanning software development, bioinformatics, pipeline tooling, multi-agent orchestration, and data science.

-I built a pipeline to extract and analyse the moments where I corrected the agent's behaviour.
+I built a pipeline that extracted and analysed the moments where I corrected the agent's behaviour.
 Not just the obvious ones where I said "no" or "stop," but the subtle redirections, the terse "read the docs" nudges, the frustrated "my god" reactions.
 I used a multi-model semantic extraction approach (Haiku + Sonnet, taking the union of both for coverage) and then classified each correction event against a taxonomy I developed from the patterns I kept seeing.

 The Taxonomy

-Guidance neglect was the biggest surprise.
-This is when the correct answer exists right there in the project's CLAUDE.md, architecture docs, or README, and the agent just doesn't check.
-It's not that it read the docs and disagreed; it didn't read them at all.
-This is the most frustrating category because I spent real effort writing those docs specifically to prevent these mistakes.
+As a documentation-first agentic coder, with strong opinions about writing good code, guidance neglect is the one that annoys me the most.
+This is when the correct answer exists right there in the project's CLAUDE.md, architecture docs, or README, and the agent just... doesn't check.
+It's not that it read the docs and disagreed.
+It didn't read them at all.
+I cannot overstate how frustrating this is.
+I spent real effort writing those docs specifically to prevent these mistakes.

 Here's what some of these look like in practice: